guptapriya7171/A-Contact-List-Manager-React/README.md

 ## Commands Used And Steps Followed:
 1. First create a react application using npx create-react-app <i>_Project Name_</i>
 2. This is the framework known bootstrap for styling the application use npm install bootstrap to access it in the react.
-3. To get an icon install font awesome framework using -npm i @fortawesome/fontawesome-free
+3. To use an icon, install font awesome framework using -npm i @fortawesome/fontawesome-free
 4. Add font awesome cdn link to a html page - index.html
         <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/6.2.0/css/all.min.css" integrity="sha512-xh6O/CkQoPOWDdYTDqeRdPCVd1SpvCA9XXcUnZS2FmJNp1coAFzvtCN9BmamE+4aHK8yyUHUSCcJHgXloTyT2A==" crossorigin="anonymous" referrerpolicy="no-referrer" />
 5. import font awesome and bootstrap from a nodemodules in an index.js file.